Bard (Dungeons & Dragons): Dungeons & Dragons 5th edition

 Bards have been included as a character class in the 5th Edition Player's Handbook.
 The 5th edition iteration of the bard emphasizes that "words and music are not just vibrations of air, but vocalizations with power all their own.
 The bard is a master of song, speech, and the magic they contain."

 A bard's spellcasting abilities are determined by their charisma score, which means they can generally take on the role of the party face quite easily.
 However, due to their versatility, bards can potentially fill any party role depending on the subclass (or College) a player chooses to take.
 From the Player's Handbook, bards join either the College of Lore, which focuses on knowledge and performance, or the College of Valor, which focuses on inspiring bravery on the battlefield.
 Inspiring party members is an iconic feature of every bard regardless of subclass, as the Bardic Inspiration ability allows a player to add an additional die to any of their teammates attack rolls, ability checks, or saving throws.
 Additionally, the Jack of All Trades feature adds small bonuses to any abilities the character is not proficient in, while the Expertise feature adds large bonuses to any abilities the character is proficient in.

 Bards have their own spell list and full casting progression up to 9th level spells, but are also able to access a limited number of spells from any of the other classes, due to the Magical Secrets feature, and gain bonuses to all skill checks.
 Xanathar's Guide to Everything (2017) added 3 more Bard College options: the College of Glamour, College of Swords and College of Whispers.
 The College of Glamour focuses on charming other creatures by magical means, the College of Swords focuses on damage output and attacking, and the College of Whispers focuses on use of sinister manipulation.

 Mythic Odysseys of Theros (2020) added the College of Eloquence subclass, which was then reprinted in Tasha's Cauldron of Everything (2020) along with the new College of Creation subclass.

+Revised 5th edition (2024)

+The backward compatible Player's Handbook (2024), as part of the 2024 revision to the 5th Edition ruleset, updates preexisting player options while introducing new content to the game.
+Three bard subclasses (College of Glamor, College of Lore, College of Valor) are revised and one new subclass (College of Dance) is introduced.
+Chris Stomberg of TheGamer commented that "the biggest changes we see to bard subclasses revolve around the idea that bards are more than the classic musician archetype".
+Christian Hoffer of ComicBook.com and Shayna Josi of GameRant highlighted "one of the biggest functional changes" to base bard class is "how Bardic Inspiration works".
+Hoffer explained that it received "small but pertinent buffs".
+Critics also highlighted the improvements to the Countercharm and Magical Secrets class features.